jina-ai/jina/docs/get-started/what-is-jina.md

 _"How can I see the incoming traffic?"_

-You changed all `print` to `logger.info` and impatiently spin up a dashboard.
+You changed all `print` to `logger.info` and impatiently spun up a dashboard.

 ### Security